What is a Forest Garden?

 - Low maintenance

 - A forest garden is a productive garden, growing food and wood crops.

 - It is multi-layered, using all available space in 4 dimensions.

-- It supplies its own nutrients with mineral accumulators and nitrogen fixing plants.
+- Supplies its own nutrients with mineral accumulators and nitrogen fixing plants.

-- As a balanced eco-system, the predators naturally keep the pests in check.
+- As a balanced ecosystem, the wildlife predators keep the pests in check.